vitaly-t/pg-promise-demo/README.md

 This is an advanced demo of the best practices of using [pg-promise], and managing your database architecture.

-It shows how to organize an enterprise-level database application, with consideration for ever-growing database complexity.
+It shows how to organize an enterprise-level database application, with consideration for ever-growing complexity of the database and queries.

 Database aspects implemented in the demo: